Plans to establish fund to back women entrepreneurs revealed

 Ms McKenna previously co-founded Derry-based e-learning company Learning Pool.
 Now primarily an angel investor, she said the proposed fund is keen to support sustainable women-led businesses that are capable of generating revenues and employing people.

-“We’re looking potentially at a hybrid model that could include a mix of angel investment and crowdfunding to that some successful women investors might put in a sizeable sum while also allowing everyone, know matter how much they have, to participate in backing businesses,” she said.
+“We’re looking potentially at a hybrid model that could include a mix of angel investment and crowdfunding so that some successful women investors might put in a sizeable sum while also allowing everyone, no matter how much they have, to participate in backing businesses,” she said.

 Female-founded tech companies in Ireland raised more than €100 million in funding last year for the first time.
 However, such deals represented just 10 per cent of the total funding secured in 2020.
 Moreover, at a global level, female founder funding fell 27 per cent versus 2019.